HomeVertebratesRorquals

 Most species breed during winter, particularly in the warm tropical waters.
 After mating, the females undergo a gestation period of about 11 to 12 months.
 Thus, both mating and birthing occur at the same time of the year.

-Females give birth to a single calf, which is weaned in around 6 to 12 months.
+Females give birth to a single calf, which is weaned in around 6 to 12 months, depending on the species.

 Although they themselves are predators, rorquals are frequently attacked by killer whales.